-- In general, you should avoid drinking water from the tap in Mexico, although in some places the tap water may be purified, in which case there will be a sign advising you of this fact (It should say "agua potable" or "agua purificada").
-You can buy bottled purified water to drink, it's widely available and inexpensive, but hopefully, where you're staying you can refill your water bottle with purified water from a larger jug instead of constantly buying disposable plastic bottles.
-Another alternative is to purchase a special water bottle that purifies water that you can fill from the tap. (such as the GRAYL Ultralight Water Purifier available from Amazon).
-Don't forget to use purified water when you're brushing your teeth and also remember to keep your mouth closed while you shower.
+- In general, you should avoid drinking water from the tap in Mexico, although in some places the tap water may be purified, in which case there will be a sign advising you of this fact (It should say agua potable or agua purificada).
+You can buy inexpensive bottled purified water to drink but hopefully, you can refill your water bottle with purified water from a larger jug where you are staying instead of constantly buying disposable plastic bottles.
+Another alternative is to purchase a special water bottle that purifies tap water (such as the GRAYL Ultralight Water Purifier available from Amazon).
+Use purified water when you're brushing your teeth and also remember to keep your mouth closed while you shower.

-- If you choose to eat from street vendors and in markets, look for stalls that are crowded: a high turnover means that the food is fresh, and the locals generally know the best spots.
-If you have a particularly sensitive stomach, you might prefer to eat in establishments that cater to tourists and avoid eating food from street vendors, but you'll be missing out on some great food experiences.
+- If you choose to eat from street vendors and in markets, look for stalls that are crowded; a high turnover means that the food is fresh, and the locals generally know the best spots.
+If you have a particularly sensitive stomach, you might prefer to eat in establishments that cater to tourists and avoid eating food from street vendors, but then you'll be missing out on some great food experiences.

 - In most restaurants in the larger cities and popular tourist destinations in Mexico, raw vegetables will be properly cleaned.
 If you're traveling in rural areas and off the beaten path, it may be wise to skip the salad and opt for cooked vegetables instead.